 Funeral services will be held privately.
 Donations in Ruth’s memory can be made to the National Leiomyosarcoma Foundation (nlmsf.org).

 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of Ruth Cohen, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Ruth Cohen, please visit our Tree Store